lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 ```
 0xcee78b4094da860110960000aabbccdd00000000000000000000000000000000
 ```

+The boolean (1 byte) at the end, can be used to describe whether the value should be forwarded to the extension or not.

 > See [LSP2-ERC725YJSONSchema] to learn how to encode the data key, and the [**Mapping**](./LSP-2-ERC725YJSONSchema.md#mapping) section to learn the padding rules.